The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 For **Apex Arrow** and **Blast Arrow**, there's normally not much of a difference between using Apex at 80 vs. 100 gauge.
 You can mostly just use it whenever you want.

 But if there's a mob with a lot more HP than the others, try to use Apex at 80 gauge and target your Blast Arrow at that enemy.
 The "first enemy" that takes 600p from Blast Arrow is whichever one you're targeting.
-You can use this to help even out mob hp.
+You can use this to help even out mob HP.

 ## Targeting